 In the meantime, the ship captain and the remaining men sailed to Mexico.
-The some 245 stranded men hastily made five make-shift rafts on which they sailed west, hoping to reach a Spanish settlement in Mexico.
+Some 245 stranded men hastily made five make-shift rafts on which they sailed west, hoping to reach a Spanish settlement in Mexico.
 The rafts drifted along the northern part of the Gulf of Mexico, passing Pensacola Bay and the mouth of the Mississippi River.

-After a conflict with other Spanish Nobles and area settlers in 1545, he returned to Spain and never came back to the Americas.
+After a conflict with other Spanish Nobles and area settlers in 1545, he returned to Spain and never returned to the Americas.
 Later, he published an account of his travels, noting the appalling treatment of Indians by the Spanish.
 His writing encouraged many other Spanish expeditions to the Americas, including those of Hernando de Soto and Francisco Vasquez de Coronado.

-He died poor in Seville, Spain in about 1558.
+He died poor in Seville, Spain, in about 1558.
 In the end, Cabeza de Vaca has been considered notable as a proto-anthropologist for his detailed accounts of the many tribes of American Indians that he encountered.

 © Kathy Alexander/Legends of America, updated December 2022.